To Top

 The track is a dirt surface and welcomes 3-year-olds to run 1 1/8 miles.

 Horses who are fast out of the gate and can take an early lead tend to have the advantage on this track.
-That skill is crucial as Monmouth is widely regarded as a track that favors speed over any other element.
+That skill is crucial, as Monmouth is widely regarded as a track that favors speed over other factors.

 Weather isn’t usually a factor at Monmouth Park as the race is traditionally run in late July or early August.
 In the case that there are heavy rains, it tends to take a toll on the track and slow down the faster horses.